dbonfigli/yatorrent/README.md

 ```
 $ ./target/release/yatorrent -m "magnet:?xt=urn:btih:dafc8c076ca2f3ed376eeae7c76a0d6be2415c45&x.pe=127.0.0.1:8000" -b ~/Downloads/ubuntu2 -s -p 8102 -d 8101
 ```
-You can run as many clients as you want to test multiple local clients, as log as you select different prots with `-p` and `-d`, they will be able to know each other also via PEX.
+You can run as many clients as you want to test multiple local clients, as log as you select different ports with `-p` and `-d`, they will be able to know each other also via PEX.

 ### Usage